cdepillabout/heterocephalus-example/README.md

 Above the `=======>` line, you can see the quasiquote as it exists in the Haskell file.
 Below the line, you can see the Haskell code that GHC has generated.

+## Conclusion

+Sometimes it is difficult to read the splice files, but it there is often no other way to easily debug Template Haskell and quasiquotes.